-Jennie is the Executive and Artistic Director of Ear Taxi Festival together with Curatorial Director Michael Lewanski and Managing Director Jessica Wolfe.
-With support from Helen Zell and grants from the Paul M. Angell Family Foundation, Elizabeth F. Cheney Foundation, Gaylord & Dorothy Donnelley Foundation, The Richard H. Driehaus Foundation, Irving Harris Foundation, the National Endowment for the Arts, and New Music USA, made possible by annual program support and/or endowment gifts from Helen F. Whitaker Fund and The Aaron Copland Fund for Music, Inc., Brown continues to lead the development of the budget to create this vibrant showcase of Chicago’s vibrant new music community.
+Support came from Helen Zell and grants from the Paul M. Angell Family Foundation, Elizabeth F. Cheney Foundation, Gaylord & Dorothy Donnelley Foundation, The Richard H. Driehaus Foundation, Irving Harris Foundation, the National Endowment for the Arts, and New Music USA, made possible by annual program support and/or endowment gifts from Helen F. Whitaker Fund and The Aaron Copland Fund for Music, Inc.,

-Jennie serves as Executive and Artistic Director of the chamber ensemble Picosa, which launched an ongoing four concert series in Allen Recital Hall at DePaul University’s Holtschneider Performance Center and at the Driehaus Museum.
-It will be launching a new series at The Epiphany Center for the Arts in 2021.
-The ensemble also holds residencies at Elmhurst University and North Central Colleges, and previously held a short-term residency at Roosevelt University.
+Jennie serves as Executive and Artistic Director of the chamber ensemble Picosa, with ongoing concert series in Allen Recital Hall at DePaul University’s Holtschneider Performance Center, at the Driehaus Museum, and at The Epiphany Center for the Arts.
+The ensemble also holds residencies at Elmhurst University and North Central Colleges.

-Entering its seventh season, the ensemble performs regularly on Chicago’s most prestigious concert series which have included Live from WFMT, Frequency Series at Constellation Chicago, and The International Music Foundation’s Rush Hour Concert Series at St James Cathedral.
+Founded in 2014, the ensemble performs regularly throughout Chicago including concert series Live from WFMT, Frequency Series at Constellation Chicago, and The International Music Foundation’s Rush Hour Concert Series at St James Cathedral.
 For Ear Taxi Festival 2016 (the inaugural city-wide festival showcasing Chicago’s world-class new music), Brown performed as both a soloist and as a member of Picosa.

 Brown considers teaching to be central to her career and feels truly privileged to mentor the next generation of musicians, whether music lovers or professionals.
-She serves on the faculties of Wheaton College (since 2002) and Elmhurst University (since 2012).
+She has served on the faculty of Wheaton College since 2002, and taught at Elmhurst University from 2012 – 2022.
 As a faculty member at Interharmony International Music Festival, Italy (2019), she gave the European premiere of Carter Pann’s Giantess with pianist Geoffrey Burleson.
 Her private studio includes two distinct tracks for younger students and her Art and Resonance professional career coaching.

-Jennie is founder, director and faculty member of Credo Flute where she works with Bonita Boyd (Eastman School of Music), Walfrid Kujala (Emeritus, Northwestern University and Chicago Symphony Orchestra), Elizabeth Ostling (Boston Symphony Orchestra), and Kelly Zimba (Toronto Symphony Orchestra), Luke Fitzpatrick (Fort Wayne Symphony Orchestra), Gary Woodward (LA Opera) and more.
+Jennie is founder, director and faculty member of Credo Flute where she has taught with Bonita Boyd (Eastman School of Music), Walfrid Kujala (Emeritus, Northwestern University and Chicago Symphony Orchestra), Elizabeth Ostling (Boston Symphony Orchestra), Marie Tachouet (Lyric Opera Orchestra), Kelly Zimba (Toronto Symphony Orchestra), Luke Fitzpatrick (Fort Wayne Symphony Orchestra), Gary Woodward (LA Opera) and more.
 Founded in 2014, the seminar adapted to a virtual format in 2020, reaching flutists across the globe, and continues to meet in person at Christ Church of Oak Brook.

 Brown proudly serves on the board of Chamber Music America and New Music Chicago, organizations with a deep commitment to Inclusion, Diversity, Equity, and Access.
 She has recently published articles in the National Flute Association’s Flutist Quarterly, Flute Talk, and Chicago Flute Club’s Pipeline Magazine.

 She is currently a member of the Diversity and Inclusion Committee and the Historical Flutes Committee of the National Flute Association.
 She previously served as coordinator of the National Flute Association’s Convention Performers Competition which features winning compositions of the Newly Published Music Competition.
 She has performed in six National Flute Association conventions, and will give the premiere of the commissioned solo piece Sungji Hong’s Vidimus Stellam in 2021.

 Dr. Brown remains indebted to her teachers Walfrid Kujala and Bonita Boyd and is a graduate of the Eastman School of Music (DMA, MM, Performers Certificate), Northwestern University (BM) and the Interlochen Arts Academy (HS).
 She has also performed in music festivals including the Aspen Music Festival, the Music Academy of the West, and the Norfolk Chamber Music Festival – Yale Summer School of Music.

-She performs on a Brannen 10k flute and a 18k Lafin headjoint, Yamaha brass alto flute, a Keefe and Powell grenadilla piccolo, and a C. Palanca/Wenner Grenadilla Traverso, and Yamaha brass alto and bass flutes.
+She performs on a Brannen 10k flute and a 18k Lafin headjoint, a Keefe grenadilla piccolo with a Mancke Mopane/14k piccolo headjoint, a C. Palanca/Wenner Grenadilla Traverso, and Yamaha brass alto and bass flutes.